tophat8855/grand-ave/README.md

 The story is the important part.

 Can we use zipcde or neighborhood to narrow down?
 School zones?
 SR2S?
 Maybe ask them?

+## Evaluating Telegraph Ave’s Road Diet Impact

+    How did crash rates change on Telegraph Ave before and after the lane reduction?

+    Did the number of injuries and fatalities decrease after the redesign?

+    What types of crashes (e.g., pedestrian-involved, cyclist-involved, rear-end collisions) were most affected?

+    Did crash severity change (e.g., more minor crashes, fewer fatal ones)?

+## Understanding Grand Ave’s Current Safety Issues

+    What are the most common types of crashes on Grand Ave?

+    Who is most affected (age groups, pedestrian/cyclist involvement, vehicle occupants)?

+    What locations along Grand Ave see the most crashes?

+    Are there trends in crash timing (e.g., peak hours, weekends vs. weekdays)?

+    How do crash rates on Grand Ave compare to pre-road-diet Telegraph?

+## Comparing Telegraph and Grand Ave

+    How do total crash numbers compare between the two corridors?

+    Are the types of crashes similar, or does one street see different patterns?

+    Who is most at risk on each street?

+    Based on Telegraph’s data, what safety improvements could be predicted for Grand Ave if a similar lane reduction were implemented?